MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-06-08-mobile-foundation-dashdb-connectivity-issue.md

 ## Update your Mobile Foundation instances:

-### If you are using Mobile Foundation Bluemix service instances
+### If you are using Mobile Foundation service on IBM Cloud instances

-If you are using [Mobile Foundation service] (https://new-console.ng.bluemix.net/catalog/services/mobile-foundation/), then follow these steps to update the service instance:
+If you are using [Mobile Foundation service](https://console.bluemix.net/catalog/services/mobile-foundation), then follow these steps to update the service instance:

-1. Navigate to the Bluemix console on your browser, and login to the Organization and Space where you have created the Mobile Foundation Service.
+1. Navigate to the IBM Cloud console on your browser, and login to the Organization and Space where you have created the Mobile Foundation Service.
 2. Click the **Mobile Foundation service** from the **Services** section, as shown in the image:
   ![bluemix-homepage]({{site.baseurl}}/assets/blog/2017-06-08-mobile-foundation-dashdb-connectivity-issue/MobileFoundationService.png)
 3. You should see an *Info Notification* indicating an update.
 Click on *Recreate* button to get the latest changes on your Mobile Foundation instance.